K07H/DecorationsMod/README.md

     Specimen Analyzer<br>
     Seamoth doll (you can change model by clicking on it).<br>
     PRAWN suit doll (you can change model by clicking on it).<br>
+    Forklift toy (you can change size by clicking on it).<br>
+    3 different cargo crates (you can change size by clicking on it).<br>
+    4 different sofas (you can rest by clicking on them like regular benches).<br>
 **It will add following item in the "Exterior modules" section of the habitat builder:**<br>
     Lamp (you can change color/range/brightness by clicking on it).<br>
 **And you will be able to place following items where you want:**<br>